 Since we control what our pets eat, it is generally our fault if our dogs are overweight.
-I love giving my dogs treats, but since my Ella is an “easy keeper”, I have to find snacks that are healthier for her.
+I love giving my dogs treats, but since my Ella is an “easy keeper”, I have to find healthier snacks for her.
 Luckily, she loves Charlee Bear’s Bear Crunch with only three calories per treat!
 If you have a pup that struggles with their weight, green beans are a wonderful choice that will make them feel full without adding calories!
-Often, just eating slower will help your dog feel full, so you might want to try a Portion Pacer or a slow feeder to make the meals last longer.
+Often, just eating slower will help your dog feel full, so you might want to try a slow feeder to make the meals last longer.

-Years ago my veterinarian told me to put one of my Labs (I was showing her and weight was an issue) on the “green bean diet.”
-At each meal, I would cut back her kibble by ½ cup and would give her at least a ½ cup of canned green beans.
-The beans are low in calories but they made her feel full, so it was a painless way for her to “diet.”
-As an added benefit, she loved them so it was a “treat!”
+Years ago, my veterinarian told me to put one of my Labs (I was showing her and weight was an issue) on the “green bean diet.”
+At each meal, I would cut back her kibble by ½ cup and give her at least a ½ cup of canned green beans.
+The beans are low in calories, but they made her feel full, so it was a painless way for her to “diet.”
+As an added benefit, she loved them, so it was a “treat!”.

 Get More Rest